Bert Swindells: Later playing career

 In 1937, in a swap deal also involving team-mate Ernie Wright and Chesterfield's Maurice Dando and Jacob Taylor, he joined but never played for Chesterfield.
 He later moved on to play for Barrow, Chelmsford and Bradford City, and, after World War II, for Mossley and Macclesfield Town, where he was joint top-scorer in the 1946–47 season.
 During the war, Swindells also played for Stockport County.

-Management
+Managerial career

 Swindells was also twice manager of Macclesfield Town.
 After a spell as reserve team manager, he took over as manager in May 1949, taking the club to the Cheshire Senior Cup final in 1950 (losing to Northwich Victoria) and the Cheshire League Cup final in 1951 (losing to Altrincham), and winning the Cheshire Senior Cup in 1951, beating Northwich Victoria 3–2.
 He resigned as manager in October 1951, but managed the club again from November 1955 to the end of the 1957–58 season.